MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 PS C:\> Start-Service docker
 ```

-If the user added the "fixed-cidr" option to the daemon.json file, the docker engine will now create a user-defined NAT network with the custom IP prefix and mask specified.
-If instead the user added the "bridge:none" option, they will need to create a network manually.
+If the "fixed-cidr" option is added to the daemon.json file, the Docker engine will create a user-defined NAT network with the custom IP prefix and mask specified.
+If instead the "bridge:none" option is added, the network needs to be created manually.

 ```none
 # Create a user-defined NAT network